What are Exchange-Traded Derivatives?

 1. Stock derivatives

 Common stock is the most commonly traded asset class used in exchange-traded derivatives.
-Global stock derivatives are seen to be a leading indicator of future trends of common stock.
+Global stock derivatives are seen to be a leading indicator of future trends of common stock values.

 2. Index derivatives

-Index-related derivatives indicate that investors are buying or selling an entire exchange instead of simply futures of a particular stock.
+Index-related derivatives are sold to investors that would like to buy or sell an entire exchange instead of simply futures of a particular stock.
 Physical delivery of the index is impossible because there is no such thing as one unit of the S&P or TSX.

 3. Currency derivatives